Zecoon/Zecoon/README.md

 ## Hi there 👋

+I obtained my Bachelor of Engineering degree in Data Science and Big Data Technology from Chongqing University(985). 🔭 Currently, I am pursuing a postgraduate degree at Tsinghua University, conducting interdisciplinary research in AI and education.💬
+Wash a better world⚡

 <!--
 **Zecoon/Zecoon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.